orlikoski/Skadi/README.md

 ## CyLR Collection Example
-On Windows host with .NET 4.0 (or greater) installed CyLR can be used:
+On Windows host with .NET 4.0 (or greater) installed CyLR can be used.

 To execute CyLR on the host to SFTP the data directly to the CCF-VM use the following command:
 ```
 CyLR.exe -u cdqr -p Changemen0w! -s <CCF-VM IP address> -m